Skip to content

 Install

-Obtainium is an open-source Android app that installs and auto-updates apps directly from their GitHub releases -- no Google Play, no tracking, no account needed.
+Obtainium is an open-source Android app that installs and auto-updates apps directly from GitHub releases -- no Google Play, no tracking, no account needed.

 1. Install Obtainium from GitHub Releases or F-Droid.